almarinho91/iris-eda/README.md

 # 🌸 Iris Dataset – Exploratory Data Analysis (EDA)

-Welcome to the first project in my data science learning portfolio.
 In this notebook, I explore the famous **Iris dataset** using Python and foundational statistics.
 This analysis covers data inspection, descriptive statistics, and interpretation of results.

 > **Author:** André Lopes Marinho
 > **Goal:** Apply descriptive statistical techniques and communicate findings clearly using code, markdown, and visualizations.